Configuring Authentication to Event Broker Services

 When you configure an event broker service to use client certificate authentication, you can configure when it requests the client certificate during the TLS handshake process to secure the communication session.
 You can also choose settings based on the protocol (REST, MQTT, or web transport) that clients use to connect to the event broker service.
 For example, you could configure the event broker service to never request a certificate for client applications connecting using web transport, but always request a certificate for clients connecting using MQTT.

-Perform the following steps in PubSub+ Broker Manager to configure when an event broker service requests a certificate from the client application.
+To configure when an event broker service requests a certificate from the client application, perform these steps:

-• When Enabled in Message VPN—Ask for a client-certificate only when client certificate authentication is enabled for clients authenticating to the event broker service.
-This is the default setting for event broker services.
+• When Enabled in Message VPN—ask for a client-certificate only when client certificate authentication is enabled for clients authenticating to the event broker service.
+This is the default setting.

-When the event broker service has client authentication enabled, it will request client certificates from applications during the TLS handshake.
-Client applications with certificates will connect normally.
-However, browser-based clients expecting to use basic authentication (username and password) may experience connectivity issues due to some browsers prompting for a client certificate even though it is not required.
-If you experience this problem you can set the Authentication Request Client Cert to Never or When Enabled in Message VPN to resolve the issue.
+7. When an event broker service has client authentication enabled, it requests client certificates from applications during the TLS handshake.
+Browser-based clients expecting to use basic authentication (username and password) may experience connectivity issues due to some browsers prompting for a client certificate even though it is not required.
+If you experience this problem, you can set the Authentication Request Client Cert to Never or When Enabled in Message VPN to resolve the issue.

 Configuring OAuth Provider Authentication

-You can configure an event broker service to use an OAuth identity provider to authenticate client applications.
-This enables clients to connect and authenticate applications and IoT devices with OAuth's advanced security features.
+You can configure an event broker service to use an OAuth identity provider to authenticate client applications and IoT devices using the security features provided by OAuth.

 For more information, see Configuring an Event Broker Service to Use OAuth Identity Provider Authorization.